Aiclys/dotfiles/README.md

  -kitty
  -betterlockscreen
 ```
-Do `sudo pacman -S picom qtile rofi neofetch kitty` and `yay -S betterlockscreen` or `paru -S betterlockscreen` to install on arch based distros
+Do `sudo pacman -S picom qtile rofi neofetch kitty` and `yay -S betterlockscreen` or `paru -S betterlockscreen` to install on Arch based distros.